Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Number of Available References

-There are many significant differences between the TAC datasets and the modern large-scale datasets most frequently used today, but one of the most relevant differences to this work is the number of reference summaries provided per input.
-The TAC datasets have four human-written references, whereas datasets such as CNN/DailyMail \citep{Nallapati2016} or XSum \citep{Narayan2018} only provide one.
-Generally, evaluation metrics correlate to responsiveness judgments better when there are more references.
-Therefore, it is important to understand the behavior of the QAEval when only one reference summary is available.
+Previous work has argued that multiple reference summaries are necessary for metrics to achieve stable correlations to ground-truth annotations, especially at the summary-level \citep{Nenkova2004,Louis2013}.
+Since the TAC datasets provide four reference summaries per input, we are able to measure how much benefit the additional references provide by simulating having fewer references.

-In order to simulate only having one reference summary, for each input document set, we randomly sample one reference, score all of the peer summaries against only that reference, and calculate the correlation to the responsiveness scores.
+In order to simulate only having one reference summary, for each input document set from TAC'08, we randomly sample one reference, score all of the peer summaries against only that reference, and calculate the correlation to the responsiveness scores.
 We collect 30 such samples and report the average correlation.
 This procedure is also repeated for two and three references to understand the impact of each additional reference.
 The results are plotted in Figure~\ref{fig:num_ref_curve}.

 At the system level, the Pearson correlations are largely the same when the metrics are provided with one or four references.
-However, QAEval-F$_1$ does see the largest drop in performance at 0.85 with one reference compared to 0.90 with four.
-Despite the drop in performance, QAEval-F$_1$ is still better than ROUGE even with four references at 0.79.
+This is in agreement with \citet{Louis2013}, who show system-level results are relatively stable with either one or four references.
+Among the metrics, the QA-based metrics see the largest improvement in performance with adding additional references.
+QAEval-F$_1$ increases from 0.85 with one reference compared to 0.90 with four.
+Despite its drop in performance with one reference, QAEval-F$_1$ is still better than ROUGE even with four references at 0.79.
+APES improves from 0.66 to 0.74.

-When the metrics are compared at the summary level, it is clear that nearly all of them (except PyrEval) greatly benefit from additional references.
-Pyramid Score improves by 0.09 (+19\%), ROUGE by 0.08 (+18\%), and QAEval-F$_1$ by 0.15 (+49\%).
+When the metrics are compared at the summary level, it is clear that the correlations for each metric are less stable.
+Nearly all of the metrics greatly benefit from additional references: Pyramid Score improves by 0.09 (+19\%), ROUGE by 0.08 (+18\%), and QAEval-F$_1$ by 0.15 (+49\%).
 The large improvement by QAEval-F$_1$ is further evidence that the noisy question-answering model averages out to a high-quality responsiveness estimator when provided with a large number of QA pairs.

-Overall, QAEval does incur a significant performance drop at the summary-level, but since most comparison of summarization systems is done at the system-level, these results suggest that the number of reference summaries should not greatly impact how well they rank summarizers on modern datasets.
+Overall, QAEval does incur a significant performance drop at the summary-level, but since most comparisons of summarization systems are done at the system-level, it does not appear that having multiple references per input is necessary for good results.